 Nature Symbolism and Geomythology

 Geomythology is the study of how pre-scientific cultures explained astronomical events and other natural phenomena through creation stories and legends.
-While the exact origins of the ouroboros symbol are unknown, historians believe the symbol could have been inspired by real snakes, lizards (like the armadillo girdled lizard), or even pangolins, all of which curl up to protect themselves.
+Today, we don’t know the exact origins of the ouroboros symbol.
+However, historians believe it was inspired by real snakes, lizards (like the armadillo girdled lizard), or even pangolins, all of which curl up to protect themselves.

 The Sun’s Path Across the Sky

 Finally, the ancient Egyptians associated the ouroboros with another natural phenomenon – the run rising and setting every day, which you can read more about below.

 As mentioned earlier, archaeologists discovered the earliest known ouroboros symbol in China.
 Some historians believe the Chinese ouroboros could have been inspired by dragons, which represented strength, great power, and good luck.

 In addition, the Chinese ouroboros symbolizes the idea of unity, as it does in other cultures.
 It is sometimes compared to the Ying Yang symbol, which divides the Universe into Heaven and Earth or female and male energy.
 Although they are separate and opposite, together they form the perfect whole.

 The ouroboros figured prominently in Egyptian culture.
 It symbolized the ancient Egyptians’ views on immortality and the cycles of nature.
 In 1922, the archaeologist Howard Carter and his team found an ouroboros in the tomb of Tutankhamun.

 Engraved on a gilded shrine in honor of the young King Tut were two ouroboroi along with obscure text (not normal hieroglyphics) and illustrations.
 The shrine is dated to 1300 BC.
 The ouroboros engravings on the shrine appeared as snakes wrapped around the head and the feet of a mummy figure.